DLiNa/dlina.github.io/_posts/2015-06-17-A-Not-So-Simple-Question.md

 We added the part `[ancestor::tei:TEI]` which tells the engine that we look for the occurrence in TEI documents only, and we leave the teiCorpus uncounted.
 "TEI" here is the root element of a TEI document. **And look, we end up with 690.** So we just reproduced the result we got from the search form.
 The nice thing about reproducing this result is that we don't stop here.
 With XQuery we can do much more.

 For example, let's try substract the 690 from the 703 pieces found earlier.
 This is interesting as it points us to a bunch of subcorpora in the repository containing a number of dramas.
-By executing the following query ...
+By executing the following queryÂ ...

 {% highlight xml %}
 `collection('/db/data/tgrep/')//tei:textClass[*not*(ancestor::tei:TEI)]/tei:keywords/tei:term[text() = 'drama']/base-uri()`
 {% endhighlight %}

-... we get 13 evidences.
+...Â we get 13 evidences.
 More precisely, we get the resource address in the database (comparable to the file name):

 * /db/data/tgrep/Literatur-Arnim%2C-Ludwig-Achim-von.xml
 * /db/data/tgrep/Literatur-Goethe%2C-Johann-Wolfgang-001.xml